top of page

 You've learned the Polyvagal Theory and can now recognize yourself as being stuck in a defensive state.
 Now you're wondering what to do next.

-These aren't just academic questions.
-They are deeply personal, and the answers can feel out of reach.
+These questions are not just academic; they are deeply personal.
+The answers can feel out of reach.
 That’s why I want to share a story from a member of the Unstucking Academy, Janie.

 She volunteered to share her journey of successfully unstucking from a lifelong freeze, offering her story, her tools, and her hard-won wisdom.